prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pytest.md

 ## Usage

-You can use this package from the command line or from within a script.
-The examples below depict usage from the command-line by invoking `pytest` from a repository's root directory.
+The `pytest` package is generally used as a command-line utility for running pre-defined "test" files.
+The `pytest` CLI is generally invoked from a repository's root directory.

 ### Testing Python Scripts